 You can find other Profitus alternatives on the P2P Platform Comparison page.

 Profitus is a small and hidden gem in the P2P environment, which clearly deserves much more attention.
-The basic framework, consisting of regulation, profitability and stability of the loan portfolio, are good prerequisites for a successful investment.
+The basic framework, consisting of regulation, strong financials and a stable loan portfolio, are good and strong pillars for a successful investment.

 FAQ Profitus Review